---

 [8]:

-The results are returned as a numpy.recarray containing several fields based on the intersection performed.
-An explanation of the data in each of the possible fields is given below:
+The results are returned as a geopandas.GeoDataFrame or numpy.recarray containing several fields based on the intersection performed.
+An explanation of the data in each of the possible columns is given below:

-Looking at the first few entries of the results of the polygon intersection (convert to pandas.DataFrame for prettier formatting)
+Looking at the first few entries of the results of the polygon intersection.
+Note that you can convert the result to a GeoDataFrame (if geopandas is installed) with geo_dataframe=True.

 [9]: